 Even if your pet maintains a healthy weight, that doesn’t necessarily mean she is “fit.”
 Fitness requires frequent physical activity, including cardiac exercise.
 The good news is – dogs love cardio!
 Choose from walking, hiking, running, agility, swimming, flyball – whatever gets your pup’s heart pumping!

-3. Frequent Veterinary Exams
+3. Schedule Frequent Veterinary Exams

 Our pets age a good deal faster than we do – anywhere from 4 to 8 years for every 1 of our years.
 Imagine going that long without a checkup?
 It’s especially important to get your senior pooch on a schedule of at least bi-annual visits with the vet.

-4. Proper Dental Care
+4. Prioritize Dental Care

 Dental disease tends to rear its ugly head between the ages of 4 and 9, and has a strong connection to heart disease.
 The plaque, tartar and infection in a dog’s mouth can enter the bloodstream and contribute to congestive heart failure.
 Be sure to maintain a healthy dental care routine and see your vet if you notice problems like foul breath, sore gums, bleeding or drooling.